lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 using an online note-taking document that they all can edit.
 Having learners discuss and verbalize the material they just learned in their own words helps solidify their knowledge.
+When you need to manage a diverse classroom where you have a range of experience and expertise amongst your learners, asking the more experienced learners to contribute may also help keep them motivated.

 # Conclusion